iTwin/itwinjs-core/docs/learning/WriteABridge.md

   - Else,
     - Convert the source data to BIS data
     - Insert the new data into the iModel
-    - Add the source data item's Id to the mappings
+    - Add the source data item's ID to the mappings

 Infer deletions:

-- For each source data item Id previously converted
+- For each source data item ID previously converted
-  - if item Id is not in *source_items_seen*
+  - if item ID is not in *source_items_seen*
     - Find the the corresponding data in the iModel
       - Delete the data in the iModel
-      - Remove the the source data item's Id from the mappings
+      - Remove the the source data item's ID from the mappings